-Base: total respondents working in the garment industry Figure 5.
-Changes in salary / wages In the qualitative interview, all the respondents said that they had become worse off than before the COVID-19 pandemic (Question #4) though the extent of lost earnings differed.
-Some said that they spent less on non-essential items such as less cosmetics or toiletries, ate out less frequently, or stated that all their savings were gone but they were still out of debt.
-One person said that she became money minded and now kept detailed records of all her expenses.
+In the qualitative interview, all the respondents said that they have become worse off (Question #4) although the extent of losses of their earnings differs.
+Some said that they spend less on non-essential items, buy less cosmetics or toiletries, eat out less frequently or stated that all their savings are gone but they still stay out of debt.
+One person said that she becomes money minded and now keep records of all her expenses.

 The situations facing some others are worse.
-They said that they remitted less money home; spent less on food; ate less meat and more vegetables; allowed elder members of the family to have three meals but that they ate less or skipped meals; had to borrow money from relatives and pay interest or took loans from money lenders.
+They said that they send less money home; spend less on food; eat less meat and more vegetables; allow elder members of the family have three meals but they eat less; they have to borrow money from relatives with paying interest and take loans from money lenders.